-Age: 71 Director Since: 2005 Board Committees Nominating & Governance Compensation
+Age: 72 Director Since: 2005 Board Committees Nominating & Governance Compensation Risk

-Richard W. Roedel has served as a member of our board of directors since 2005 and as Chairman of our board of directors since 2010.
-Mr. Roedel also serves as a director of publicly held companies, Brightview Holdings, Inc., Six Flags Entertainment Corporation, LSB Industries, Inc., and Clarivate Plc.
-Mr. Roedel serves as a Chairman of LSB and until February 2021, Six Flags.
-Mr. Roedel will not be seeking re-election to the board of directors of Six Flags when his current term expires at its annual meeting of stockholders in May 2021.
-Mr. Roedel has previously served on boards of IHS Markit Ltd, Lorillard, Inc., Sealy Corporation, BrightPoint, Inc., Broadview Holdings, Inc., Dade Behring Holdings, Inc., and TakeTwo Interactive Software, Inc. Mr. Roedel is a member of the National Association of Corporate Directors (NACD) Risk Oversight Advisory Council.
-Mr. Roedel served a three-year term, ending in 2017, on the Standing Advisory Group of the Public Company Accounting Oversight Board (PCAOB).
-From 1971 through 2000, he was employed by BDO Seidman LLP, becoming an audit partner in 1980, later being promoted in 1990 to managing partner in Chicago and then managing partner in New York in 1994, and finally, in 1999, to chairman and chief executive officer.
+Richard W. Roedel has served as a member of our board of directors since 2005 and as Chair of our board of directors since 2010.
+Mr. Roedel also serves as a director of publicly held companies, Brightview Holdings, Inc., LSB Industries, Inc., and Clarivate Plc.
+Mr. Roedel serves as a Chair of LSB.
+In May 2021, Mr. Roedel retired from the board of Six Flags Entertainment, Inc. where he served as the Non-Executive Chair.
+Mr. Roedel has previously served on boards of IHS Markit Ltd, Lorillard, Inc., Sealy Corporation, BrightPoint, Inc., Broadview Holdings, Inc., Dade Behring Holdings, Inc., and TakeTwo Interactive Software, Inc. Mr. Roedel is a member of the National Association of Corporate Directors (NACD) Risk Oversight Advisory Council Mr. Roedel served a three-year term, ending in 2017, on the Standing Advisory Group of the Public Company Accounting Oversight Board (PCAOB).
+From 1971 through 2000, he was employed by BDO Seidman LLP, becoming an audit partner in 1980, later being promoted in 1990 to managing partner in Chicago and then managing partner in New York in 1994, and finally, in 1999, to chair and chief executive officer.
 Mr. Roedel holds a B.S. degree in accounting from The Ohio State University and is a Certified Public Accountant.

-The Nominating and Governance Committee believes that Mr. Roedel's public accounting experience and his status as an authority on issues facing audit committees, his extensive service on public company boards and committees and his deep familiarity with our company make him a valuable member of the board of directors.
+The Nominating and Governance Committee believes that Mr. Roedel's public accounting experience and his status as an authority on issues facing audit committees, his extensive service on public company boards and committees and his deep familiarity with our company will make him a valuable member of the board of directors.